The Patrol Division currently consists of one captain, eight lieutenants and twenty-eight patrol officers.

 Please tell us as much information as you can about the problem, so we can better address your concern.

-Our Department currently has two police officers assigned to work full-time in our schools during the school year.
-These officers are based at Lancaster High School and Aurora Middle School, but respond to the other schools in town, as needed.
+Our Department currently has three police officers assigned to work full-time in our schools during the school year.
+These officers are based at Lancaster High School, Lancaster Middle School and the William Street School/elementary schools, but respond to the other schools in town, as needed.

 The contact information for our SROs is listed below: